Becoming and Kids in the Garden Guide

 - Do you want to gain experience teaching and working with children and the public?

 - Are you looking for a meaningful break from academics and a way to apply what you’ve learned in classes?

-Kids in the garden is a winter-to-spring internship opportunity that gives you all this and more!
+Kids in the garden is a winter-through-spring internship program that gives you all this and more!
 UC Davis students can earn credit as Kids in the garden tour leaders through an internship program that is both fun and educational.

 There are no prerequisites for your involvement in this opportunity — just bring your enthusiasm and willingness to try new things!
 This winter course and the spring internship attract students from a wide variety of majors and at all levels, from freshmen to graduate students.

-Kids in the garden one-unit winter quarter course prepares you to work directly with children in the Ecological Garden at the UC Davis Student Farm.
-This training gives you the biological and ecological understanding and the teaching skills necessary to work with children in a garden setting.
+This class gives you the biological and ecological understanding and the teaching skills necessary to work with children in a garden setting.
 You will learn "tried and true" activities to do with children and we will guide you as you design and try out new activities.
 The course is taught by Carol Hillhouse, Director of the School Garden Program and Mark Van Horn, Director of the Student Farm with guest appearances from experienced students and faculty.

 Download a flier for detail on becoming an intern for Kids in the garden.